ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Conclusion

 The deeper contribution is conceptual: ArrowFlow shows that the violations of Arrow's social-choice axioms---context dependence, specialization, symmetry breaking---are not obstacles but \emph{mechanisms} for learning.
 Each ranking layer is a micro-democracy of filters whose deliberate ``unfairness'' creates nonlinearity, sparsity, and hierarchical composition.
 This reframes neural computation through the lens of combinatorics and voting theory, opening a new research direction at the intersection of social choice, rank-order coding, and representation learning.

-ArrowFlow is not the final word in ordinal machine learning---it is the first.
+ArrowFlow is an early entry in ordinal machine learning, not a finished one.
 The encoding bottleneck, the scaling gap, and the holistic-distance limitation are real constraints that bound the current system's practical applicability.
-But the fact that a system with \emph{zero floating-point parameters} in its core layers can achieve 2.7\% error on Iris, 9.1\% on MNIST, and perfect batch-effect invariance on gene expression data---and that we can \emph{prove} why its robustness properties hold---is, we believe, a foundation worth building on.
+But the fact that a system with \emph{zero floating-point parameters} in its core layers can reach 2.7\% error on Iris, 9.1\% on MNIST, and exact invariance to monotone batch effects on gene expression data---and that we can \emph{partly explain}, with proofs tied to the encoding and the learning rule, why its robustness properties hold---is, we believe, a foundation worth building on.